Trump Department of Labor Appoints Julia Pollak as Chief Economist

-The U.S. Department of Labor on Monday announced the appointment of Julia Pollak, a Harvard University graduate and Navy veteran, as chief economist.
+The U.S. Department of Labor on Monday announced the appointment of Julia Pollak, a Harvard University graduate and former Navy reservist, as chief economist.

 As chief economist, Pollak will lead the department’s economic research and provide analysis on labor-related policies and programs, the department said.